-Cost: Costs for implementation of this remedy are anticipated to be low.
-Capital costs for this alternative would be associated with implementation of ICs.
-O&M costs after remedy implementation are anticipated to be low and would consist of periodic reviews.
+Cost: Costs for implementation of this remedy are anticipated to be moderate.
+Capital costs for this alternative would be associated primarily with gravel cover enhancement and implementation of ICs.
+O&M costs after remedy implementation are anticipated to be moderate and would consist of periodic reviews and inspection and maintenance of gravel cover.